 The Southern NH HIV/AIDS Task Force responds quickly and effectively to New Hampshire families living with HIV/AIDS and helps to resolve the ongoing struggles these community members face every day — replacing homelessness, poverty, addiction, mental illness, hunger, unemployment and disease with hope for the future.
 You can help provide a wide range of programs in New Hampshire that can make a difference for HIV-positive adults, children, and families in need.
 Each year, your donations provide:

-- One-on-one support and case management, so that 138 local NH households living with HIV gain and maintain access to health care, anti-viral medications, affordable housing, nutritional food, substance use and mental health counseling
+- One-on-one support and case management, so that over 200 local NH households living with HIV gain and maintain access to health care, anti-viral medications, affordable housing, nutritional food, substance use and mental health counseling

 - Access to income and employment through specialized education and training for individuals living with disabilities and chronic illness